-When I first got married, Vanessa eliminated two things from my diet immediately… ramen noodles, and kraft mac n’ chesse.
+When I hit my mid-20s, I realized quickly there were two things that needed to be eliminated from my diet immediately… ramen noodles, and kraft mac n’ chesse.
 I spent 24 years of my life eating those magnificent creations.
 But supposedly they have no “nutritional value.”

 Well, I recall one spring break when I was around 11 years old and I had a buddy spent the night.
 We decided to build a raft out of random scrap wood from my fort.
 We literally spent the entire week building this thing and it was awesome.
 We used the old warped wood that gave you splinters every time you touched it, we had snagged some crates from the back of Country Market near Mountain View and 15th avenue.
 Then we used an old broken broom and one of my Mom’s good sheets as a sail.
 After spending most of the days and nights working on it, we finally finished, after fastening the two crates and filling them with water balloons.
 We pushed the raft into the pool and gave it a test run.
 No sooner than we tried to sit on it, it sank.
 Little did I know, this wouldn’t be my last attempt at wasting time (The Army was especially good at wasting time).
 We eventually ditched the project, and spent the last day of spring break in the house eating mac n’ cheese.